lady holding covering her nose thinking of the Why Your Litter-Robot Is Smelling

 Have you checked whether your cat hasn’t found an alternative bathroom spot around the house because it’s scared of the automatic toilet box?

-You need to give your feline time to adjust and train your cat to use the automatic box to reduce your pet’s anxiety and stress.
+To reduce your pet’s anxiety and stress, you must give your feline time to adjust and train your cat to use the automatic box.

 Some litter brands have added charcoal or baking soda for extra odor control.
-Switching to such a brand can help reduce any left-over cat smells around the house.
+Switching to this brand can help reduce any left-over cat odors around the house.

 DOES THE LITTER-ROBOT CONTROL SMELL?